REMEMBER TO BOOKMARK NKC

 There is lots more to read in our blog Blog & Socials - Newcomers Keep Coming (NKC), though the key starting points are above 🙏.

-NKC provides a safe, loving, nurturing and empowering environment for everyone including newcomers / beginners.
+NKC provides a safe, loving, nurturing and empowering environment for everyone including newcomer / beginners.
 This comprehensive guide offers tools and support to navigate the complex journey of recovery.
 By embracing the resources, community, and principles laid out in this guide, you set yourself on a path to personal growth, healing, and sobriety.

 Recovery is a collective endeavor, and the community at NKC welcomes you with open arms, experience, strength and hope.
-And with support and love that we know newcomers / beginners need.
+And with support and love that we know newcomer / beginners need.
 Remember, the journey might be challenging, but you're never alone.
 Keep coming back! 🙏

 If this webpage has been helpful to you, we kindly encourage you to contribute to AA's 7th Tradition, which supports the operation of the NKC meeting and helps other alcoholics around the world.
 You can make a contribution here www.paypal.me/3651212424 🙏🫶